Elephants and molehills: dealing with blinkered or extreme thinking

 In a changing world it is easy to make assumptions that no longer hold true.
 One of the commonest ways of doing this is called ‘blinkered thinking’ or ‘extreme thinking’.

 Blinkered thinking happens when we only see part of the picture.
 We see the world in terms of extreme opposites: either “utter failure” or “success beyond our wildest dreams.”
-We make mountains out of molehills or we ignore the elephant in the room.
+We make mountains out of relatively small molehills or we ignore the elephant in the room.
 Reality, of course, lies somewhere in between.

 Spotting elephants and molehills is a key step to recognising when we and other people are in the grip of extreme thinking.
 That enables us to build a more accurate understanding of the situation.
 And that then enables us to find and take the actions that will make us more likely to create the outcomes we want.

-Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.
+Adapted from The Churning, Inner Leadership: a framework and tools for building inspiration in times of change.

 You can sign up to daily posts here.